mydatastack/google-analytics-to-s3/README.md

    City](https://geolite.maxmind.com/download/geoip/database/GeoLite2-City.tar.gz)
 unzip it and place it into the `mmdb` directory.
 Install the dependencies.

-3. Run `make create_bucket`.
-This command will create an S3 bucket for Cloudformation artifacts.
+3. Run `cd .. && cd .. && make create_bucket`.
+This command will create an S3 bucket for Cloudformation
+   artifacts.

 4. Run `make deploy`.
 This command is going to deploy the Cloudformation stack.